0xVolt/llama-gpu-chain/README.md

-# Create a local GPU powered inference from a LLaMa model.
+# Create a local, GPU-powered inference endpoint for a LLaMa model.

+## About this repository

+This repository was made to illustrate how a local instance of a llama model could be created and loaded either onto the CPU or GPU.
+To use the code in this repository, follow the [`Usage`](#usage) section to install the necessary requirements.

 ## Usage